Rockbank railway station

 Rockbank railway station is a regional railway station on the Ararat line, located in the western suburb of Rockbank, in Melbourne, Victoria, Australia.
 The station initially opened as "Mount Atkinson" on 2 April 1884, then it was given its current name of Rockbank in November 1889.

 The station is an unstaffed, ground-level station, featuring two side platforms.
 The current station was provided in 2019 by the Regional Rail Revival project.
 The station is accessible, utilising a pedestrian overpass, lifts, and ramps for platform access.

 Rockbank station serves the Ballarat and Ararat lines, which are part of V/Line's regional passenger network.
-The station is served by the 444 bus route to Aintree.
 The journey to Southern Cross railway station, the hub of the V/Line railway network, is approximately 30.2 km.

 Description

 Rockbank station is at Leakes Road, Melbourne, a major road which forms the station's eastern boundary.
 A level crossing is also present.
 The station is located near Rockbank's primary school, general store, and housing estates.
 The state government agency VicTrack owns the station, and it is primarily operated by V/Line.
 It is approximately 30.2 km away from Southern Cross railway station.
 The adjacent stations are Caroline Springs station up towards Melbourne and Cobblebank station down towards Ballarat or Ararat.